domelic/domelic.github.io/README.md

 # domelic.github.io
 Damir Omelic portfolio's.
 Student at Algonquin College, taking Computer Engineering Technology, now in Level 4.
 Portfolio compiled from school assignments as a showcase of skills for applying to co-op positions.
 The directory contains the following projects:

+## Lexical Analyzer

+A lexical analyzer to capture the initial phases of the compilations process by developing a buffer, scanner and parser.

 ## Nim Game

 Developed smart computer logic to always play the winning move in a non-trivial mathematical Nim misère terminal game.